What sort of works does the Copyright Act cover?

 The aggregate of visual images as well as sounds embodied in the soundtrack.
 This category includes everything from home movies to feature films.
 The script of the movie is protected as a literary work.

 Television and sound broadcasts

 Covers the signals and sounds of an item broadcast by radio, TV or some satellite broadcasters.
-Educational statutory licences cover the reproduction and communication of broadcasts, including podcasts of previously broadcasted material, for teaching purposes.
+The educational statutory licence covers the reproduction and communication of broadcasts, including podcasts of previously broadcasted material, for teaching purposes.

 Published editions of works

 Protects the particular typesetting and typographical arrangement of work.
-Statutory licences for the reproduction and communication of text and graphic works specifically exclude the published edition copyright.
+The statutory licence for the reproduction and communication of text and graphic works specifically excludes the published edition copyright.